lewtech/todone/README.md

  - [ ] Allows the removal of existing TODO items
  - [ ] Allows updating the text of the TODO item
  - [ ] Displays in the order they are created with the date of creation
- - [ ] TODO items are stored in a SQL database and are persistent...any SQL SErver is accepted (MySQL Xammp)
+ - [ ] TODO items are stored in a SQL database and are persistent...any SQL Server is accepted (MySQL Xammp)
  - [x] Use a public Git repository for version control
  - [x] Documentation on how to build and deploy